coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ![Surf Breaks](/Images/SurfBreaks.png)

 A list of all the breaks in the system.
 If you are logged in, you are able to add a new break.
-In addition you can edit the breaks made by yourself.
+In addition you can edit and delete the breaks made by yourself.
 By clicking on the card title, it takes you to the surf break page.

+By writing in the filter section, you can find the break you are looking for.

 ### Add surf break page